a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 The dataset used to train the models is the Speech Commands Dataset (2017), available <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">here</a>.
 To explore the code used to achieve this, please see this <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">repository</a>.

-## Figure 1:

-Durations of Feature Extraction and Best Model Performance
+## Figure 1: Durations of feature extraction and best model performance

 | Features | Number of Features  | Noise Added | Delta Added | Feature Extraction Duration (min) | Best Performing Model | Test Acc | Test Loss | Train Duration (min) |
 |----:|:----:|:----:|:---:|:---:|:---:|:---:|:---:|:---|